 Microscopic examinations of the octopus eye, however, have shown that they don't have the necessary retinal cells (photoreceptors) to perceive colour.
 Also, laboratory experiments which have attempted to test their vision skills have found, in all cases, that they appear to be profoundly colour-blind.

-Raising the question of how they can camouflage themselves to precisely match a background - the colours of which they can't perceive.
+Raising the question of how they can camouflage themselves to precisely match a background - the colours of which they can't see.
 The system also appears to work in extremely low light conditions.

-A theory presented in PNAS vol. 113 no. 29, 2016, suggests that they might be using chromatic aberration (i.e. colour separation caused by diffraction) caused by their unusual slot-like pupil shape.
+A theory presented in PNAS vol. 113 no. 29, 2016, suggests that they might be using chromatic aberration (i.e. colour separation caused by diffraction) due to their unusual slot-like pupil shape.
 Source

 - the photoreceptors found in an octopus’s skin are, like those in its eyes, insufficient to detect colour.
 The best working hypothesis is that some complex interaction between the skin’s photoreceptors and chromatophores allows the octopus to adopt colours it cannot see.“

 Amia Srinivasan,London Review of Books , Vol. 39 No. 17, September 2017.

 Further reading (with photos) : Cephalopod dynamic camouflage in Current Biology, Volume 17, Issue 11.